AI4Finance-Foundation/FinRL/README.md

 - **Hands-on tutorials.** We aim for a library that is friendly to beginners.
 Tutorials withdetailed walk-through will help users to explore the functionalities of our library;
 - **Reproducibility.** Our library shall guarantee reproducibility to ensure the transparency andalso provide users with confidence in what they have done.

-## Contributions
-- FinRL is an open source library specifically designed and implemented for quantitativefinance.
-Trading environments incorporating market frictions are used and provided.
-- Trading tasks accompanied by hands-on tutorials with built-in DRL agents are available in a beginner-friendly and reproducible fashion using Jupyter notebook.
-Customization of trading time steps is feasible.
-- FinRL has good scalability, with a broad range of fine-tuned state-of-the-art DRL algorithms.
-Adjusting the implementations to the rapid changing stock market is well supported.
-- Typical use cases are selected and used to establish a benchmark for the quantitative finance community.
-Standard backtesting and evaluation metrics are also provided for easy and effective performance evaluation.

 ## Architecture of the FinRL library
 - **Three-layer architecture:** The three layers of FinRL library are stock market environment,DRL trading agent,  and stock trading applications.
 The agent layer interacts with theenvironment layer in an exploration-exploitation manner, whether to repeat prior working-well decisions or to make new actions hoping to get greater rewards.
 The lower layerprovides APIs for the upper layer, making the lower layer transparent to the upper layer.